-While this area includes uses such as schools and a nursing home facility, this proposal would introduce commercial and office uses to the area.
-The mixture of uses proposed are neighborhood serving uses such as a bank, restaurant, convenience store and office/retail.
-This proposal would be considered medium intensity and is located on Billtown Road, which is designated as a Minor Arterial.
-This proposal will create a new center within the Neighborhood Form District and would provide desirable non-residential uses for the nearby residents.
-The adjacent residential in the area as well as the school population indicates that there is enough population to serve the use.
-Its vicinity adjacent to the Gene Snyder off ramp also suggests it will capture some of those drivers.
-The proposal is adjacent to schools which indicate that there is infrastructure adjacent to the site to accommodate non-residential development.
+There is a mix of zoning in the area with no established uses.
+The mixture of uses proposed are neighborhood serving uses such as a grocery.
+This proposal would be considered medium intensity and is located on Billtown Road, which is designated as a Minor Arterial and Lovers Lane which is a primary collector.
+This proposal will not create a new center within the Neighborhood Form District but would provide desirable non-residential uses for the nearby residents.
+The multi-family and adjacent commercial zoning in the area suggest that the area has population to support C-1 zoning.
+The rezoning is for a small part of an already C-1 zoned parcel.
 The uses proposed by the applicant are compatible with each other which could possibly reduce the number of vehicle trips in the area.
+Sidewalks are provided around the site.
+The building is oriented toward the two existing roadways.